goeh/grails-crm-core/README.md

 ## Services

-*crm-core* provide the following services.
+The *crm-core* plugin provide the following services.

 ### CrmCoreService